martinkirch/drop2beets/README.md

 You can test by calling `./beets_inotify.py` on the command line and drop a few files to add.
 Hit Ctrl+C to close the script.
+Both good news and errors are always written to `./beets_inotify.log`.

 For a longer-term installation, TODO